¥11,000

 What They Saw: Historical Photobooks By Women, 1843-1999

-Co-founder of 10x10 Photobooks, a non-profit organization established in 2012 with the aim of deepening relationships with the global photobook community through the appreciation, dissemination, and understanding of photobooks.
-A collection of works edited by Olga Yatskevich and Russet Lederman.
+This is a collection of works edited by Olga Yatskevich and Russet Lederman, co-founders of 10×10 Photobooks, a non-profit organization established in 2012 with the aim of deepening engagement with the global photobook community through the appreciation, dissemination, and understanding of photobooks.

-Winner of the 2021 Paris Photo–Aperture Foundation PhotoBook Awards - the Photography Catalog of the Year Prize.
+Winner of the 2021 Paris Photo–Aperture Foundation PhotoBook Awards - the Photography Catalogue of the Year Prize.

 -